akka/akka-projection/docs/src/main/paradox/eventsourced.md

 # Events from Akka Persistence

 A typical source for Projections is events stored with @apidoc[EventSourcedBehavior] in [Akka Persistence](https://doc.akka.io/docs/akka/current/typed/persistence.html).
-Event can be [tagged](https://doc.akka.io/docs/akka/current/typed/persistence.html#tagging) and then consumed with the [eventsByTag query](https://doc.akka.io/docs/akka/current/persistence-query.html#eventsbytag-and-currenteventsbytag).
+Events can be [tagged](https://doc.akka.io/docs/akka/current/typed/persistence.html#tagging) and then consumed with the [eventsByTag query](https://doc.akka.io/docs/akka/current/persistence-query.html#eventsbytag-and-currenteventsbytag).

 Akka Projections has integration with `eventsByTag`, which is described here.